leg100/pug/README.md

 An exception to this rule are tasks which are classified as *immediate*.
 Immediate tasks enter the running state regardless of available capacity.
 At time of writing only the `terraform workspace select` task is classified as such.

 A task can further be classed as *exclusive*.
 These tasks are globally mutually exclusive and cannot run concurrently.
 The only task classified as such is the `init` task, and only when you have enabled the [provider plugin cache](https://developer.hashicorp.com/terraform/cli/config/config-file#provider-plugin-cache) (the plugin cache does not permit concurrent writes).

+## Automatic tasks

+Pug automatically creates particular tasks.

+For each module it finds, it'll create a task that invokes `terraform workspace list`, to search for workspaces belonging to the module.
+Any workspaces it finds are loaded into pug.

+For each workspace it finds, it'll create a task that invokes `terraform show -json`, to retrieve the workspace's state.

+## Tofu support

+To use tofu instead of terraform, set `--program=tofu`.